Eidsborg Stave Church

-Eidsborg Stave Church (Eidsborg stavkyrkje) is a parish church of the Church of Norway in Tokke Municipality in Vestfold og Telemark county, Norway.
+Eidsborg Stave Church (Eidsborg stavkyrkje) is a parish church of the Church of Norway in Tokke Municipality in Telemark county, Norway.
 It is located in the village of Eidsborg.
 It is one of the churches for the Eidsborg, Mo, og Skafså parish which is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.
 The brown, wooden stave church was built in a long church design around the year 1250 using plans drawn up by an unknown architect.
 The church seats about 70 people.

 Eidsborg Stave Church is one of the best preserved Norwegian stave churches.
 The church is located next to the Vest-Telemark Museum in Eidsborg.
 The church is still in use as a parish church, but it is a popular tourist site as well.

 History

 The earliest existing historical records of the church date back to the year 1354, but the church was not built that year.
 The wooden church is estimated to have been built between 1250 and 1300.
 The church has been remodeled a number of times over the years.
 To begin with, it was a relatively simple long church with a narrower choir.
 Charred remains of wood under the existing church indicate that there was a building on the site earlier, but nothing is known about that.
 In the 1600s, the inner walls of the church were decorated with murals.
-In 1700s, a tower was built on top of the roof over the nave.
+In the 1700s, a tower was built on top of the roof over the nave.
 In 1826, the old choir was torn down and the church was extended to the east with a new choir that was the same width as the nave.
 In 1845, a new timber-framed choir was built to the east of the newly extended church and the choir area from 1826 was incorporated into the nave.
 At the same time, the church was paneled on the inside and got new interior furniture.
 In the 1920s, there was a restoration where the interior paneling and the relatively new false ceiling were removed.
-Also, the 17th century wall murals were uncovered and restored in colour and some of the ornamets from the Renaissance were uncovered.
+Also, the 17th century wall murals were uncovered and restored in colour and some of the ornaments from the Renaissance were uncovered.
 In the 2000s, the roof structure was repaired.